Frequently Used Terms and Definitions

 Third Party Payer: Refers to a person or an organization, other than the student, who will pay part or all of the costs associated with the student’s enrollment at Lewis & Clark.

 Title IV Funds: Title IV funds include all federal financial aid program funds.
-Examples are: Pell Grant, SEOG, ACG, National SMART, Perkins, Stafford and PLUS.
+Examples are: Pell Grant, SEOG, Perkins Loans, and Direct Loans.

 WebAdvisor: The self-serve web interface Lewis & Clark students use to manage many aspects of their enrollment at the school.
 For example: view their student account activity, add/drop courses, access their transcripts, view their class schedule, and get a list of required textbooks for their courses.